Characterizing Omega-Regularity through Finite-Memory Determinacy of Games on Infinite Graphs: Concepts and characterization

 \section{Concepts and characterization}

 We define two concepts at the core of our characterization, one of them dealing with \emph{prefixes} and the other one dealing with \emph{cycles}.
 Let $\wc\subseteq\colors^\omega$ be a winning condition and $\memSkel = \memSkelFull$ be a skeleton.
+We first introduce some notations to refer to sequences of transitions of skeletons.